sbw70/verification-constraints/labs/nuvl-edge/fleet/README.md

 - Basic latency
 - Endpoint recovery

-This diagnostic should be used before modifying fleet logic when only one endpoint is missing or late.
+A single-endpoint diagnostic is useful when only one endpoint is missing, late, or unable to complete the normal fleet path.

-## Fleet Validation Matrix
+## Fleet Validation Results

 | Test | Result | Property exercised |
 |---|---|---|